bradeneliason/PumasDocs.jl/docs/src/basics/estimation.md

 !!! info

-    We use a `NUTS` with the generalised no-U-turn termination criterion and multinomial sampling on Hamiltonian system whose kinetic energy is specified with a diagonal metric (diagonal matrix with positive diagonal entries).
+    We use a `NUTS` sampler with the generalized no-U-turn termination criterion and multinomial sampling on Hamiltonian system

+    whose kinetic energy is specified with a diagonal metric (diagonal matrix with positive diagonal entries).
     For numerical intergation of the Hamiltonian system, we use the ordinary leapfrog integrator.
 The adaptation is done